Egg donation: The egg donor's process in detail

 Before any intensive medical, psychological, or genetic testing is done on a donor, they must first be chosen by a recipient from the profiles on agency or clinic databases (or, in countries where donors are required to remain anonymous, they are chosen by the recipient's doctor based on their physical and temperamental resemblance to the recipient woman).
 This is due to the fact that all of the mentioned examinations are expensive and the agencies must first confirm that a match is possible or guaranteed before investing in the process.
 Each egg donor is first referred to a psychologist who will evaluate if she is mentally prepared to undertake and complete the donation process.
 These evaluations are necessary to ensure that the donor is fully prepared and capable of completing the donation cycle safely and successfully.
-The donor is then required to undergo a thorough medical examination, including a pelvic exam, a blood test to evaluate hormone levels(notably Anti-Müllerian hormone), infection risk, Rh factor, blood type, and drug use, and an ultrasound to examine her ovaries, uterus and other pelvic organs.
+The donor is then required to undergo a thorough medical examination, including a pelvic exam, a blood test to evaluate hormone levels (notably Anti-Müllerian hormone), infection risk, Rh factor, blood type, drug use, and an ultrasound to examine her ovaries, uterus and other pelvic organs.
 A family history of approximately the past three generations is also required, meaning that adoptees are usually not accepted because of the lack of past health knowledge.
 Genetic testing is also usually done on donors to ensure that they do not carry mutations (e.g., cystic fibrosis) that could harm the resulting children; however, not all clinics automatically perform such testing and thus recipients must clarify with their clinics whether such testing will be done.